rayhog/aviator-jekyll-template/_documentation/overview.md

   Technopedia version 6.1 API enables cloud-based access to asset data in Technopedia, which you use to manage your IT assets with respect to risk, control, governance, costs and business compliance.
 Technopedia's structured database catalog categorizes more than 170,000 software releases and 200,000 hardware models, and includes data from mulitiple business categories.
   <br>

-  To

   #### Data Retrieval from Technopedia

-  The Technopedia version 6.1 API provides you with read access to the Technopedia database by using an API GET request to retreive data from the database.
+  The Technopedia version 6.1 API provides you with read access to the Technopedia database by using an API GET request to retreive asset data.
     * To get access to the Technopedia database, all you require is an API key that you get from Flexera technial support.<br>
     * You make an API GET request by using cURL or an API client to the `/tql` or `/technopedia-id` endpoint. <br>
       The `/tql` endpoint requires a Technopedia query languge query statement to describe the data that you want to retrieve.<br>
     * Data is returned in JSON format. <br>

-  The following query example is an API GET request that uses the TQL endpoint. <br>
+  The following query example is an API GET request that uses the TQL endpoint to retrieve software product names from Technopedia. <br>
   <br>
   `GET:` `https://v6-1.technopedia.com/tql?=MATCH (n:SOFTWARE_PRODUCT) RETURN n.product` <br>

   The query returns software product names.<br>

-  The following image shows a sample of the results from the query.
+  The following image shows a result for one software product.
   <br>

   ![API Image](/images/ov_ex.png){: .img-responsive}